zenstackhq/zenstack-docs/blog/prisma-tanstack/index.md

 ![Cover Image](cover.png)

 [Prisma](https://prisma.io) is one of the most popular ORMs in the NodeJS world - loved by many for its intuitive data modeling and flexible query APIs.
-Prisma shines for its concise and powerful syntax for query relational data, and one great feature of it is to precisely infers the types of the query results.
+It shines for its concise and powerful syntax for querying relational data, and one great feature of it is to precisely infer the types of query results.
 Here's an example:

 ```ts
 // `todos` is typed as `(Todo & { owner: User })[]`